jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 <!-- 44.
 These are accounts from the Unseen, which We reveal to you.
 You were not with them when they cast their lots as to which of them would take charge of Mary; nor were you with them as they quarreled. -->

+{{< s v="46" >}}
 {{< r a="Angels" >}}
-O Mary, Allah gives you good news of a Word from Him.
-His name is the Messiah, Jesus, son of Mary, well-esteemed in this world and the next, and one of the nearest.
+Mary, Allah gives you good news of a Word from Him.
+His name is the Messiah, Jesus, well-esteemed in this world and the next, and one of the nearest.

+He will:
-46. He will speak to the people from the crib, and in adulthood, and will be one of the righteous.”
+- speak to the people from the crib and in adulthood, and
+- be one of the righteous.”
 {{< /r >}}

 {{< l a="Mary" >}}